Staking

 Stakers earn BCH from two sources:

-Liquidation profits — When a loan is liquidated, the Stability Pool’s PUSD is used to repay the debt, and the pool receives the loan’s BCH collateral.
-Since loans are liquidated at 110% collateral ratio, the BCH received is worth more than the PUSD spent — the difference is profit for stakers.
+Liquidation profits: when a loan is liquidated, the Stability Pool’s PUSD is used to repay the debt, and the pool receives the loan’s BCH collateral.
+Since loans are liquidated at 110% collateral ratio, the BCH received is worth more than the PUSD spent, and the difference is profit for stakers.

 APY